Angur0/Wendell-s-Autohotkeysetup/README.md

 ## Overview

-The core of this setup is the `Secondkeyboard.ahk` script, which uses the `AutoHotInterception` library to isolate a specific keyboard.
+The core of this setup is the `Main.ahk` script, which uses the `AutoHotInterception` library to isolate a specific keyboard.
 This allows for the creation of custom hotkeys that won't interfere with the primary keyboard, turning any spare USB keyboard into a powerful, custom control deck.
+The setup is now more modular and configurable through separate configuration files.

 The scripts are written for **AutoHotkey v2**.